KevinnZou/compose-webview-multiplatform/docs/setting.md

 # Setting
 Starting from version 1.3.0, this library allows users to customize web settings.

-There are some common web settings that can be shared across different platforms, such as isJavaScriptEnabled and userAgent.
+There are some common [WebSettings](https://github.com/KevinnZou/compose-webview-multiplatform/blob/main/webview/src/commonMain/kotlin/com/multiplatform/webview/setting/WebSettings.kt) that can be shared across different platforms, such as `isJavaScriptEnabled` and `userAgent`.

 ## WebSettings